 Once your amaryllis bulb has been allowed to rest for several weeks it is time to force it into a new growth cycle.

-When to bring amaryllis out of dormancy
+When you should bring amaryllis out of dormancy – how long to let the bulb rest

 So when do you bring an amaryllis bulb out of dormancy?